bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 ``EVAL_QUEUE_SORT``
 """""""""""""""""""

-EVAL_QUEUE_SORT allows ordering of points before evaluation.
-This option has an effect only if the opportunistic strategy is enabled.
+Allows ordering of points before evaluation.
+This option has an effect only if the opportunistic strategy is enabled (parameter :ref:`eval_opportunistic`).
 The possible arguments are:

 * ``DIR_LAST_SUCCESS``: Points that are generated in a direction similar to the last direction that provided a successful point are evaluated first.